What are the complications of whooping cough?

 Long term complications

 More people who have whooping cough have asthma than those who have not had whooping cough.
 Whooping cough does not cause asthma.
-It just so happens that people with asthma seem more susceptible to it.
+It just so happens that people with asthma are more susceptible to it.